Pegietix/Gladiatus/README.md

 :warning: __This project is in progress.
 It is not completed, working program__ :warning:

-These instructions will get you a copy of the project on your local machine for development and testing purposes
+These instructions will get you a copy of the project on your local machine for development and testing purposes.

 ### __Prerequisites__